sesh/args/README.md

 The output is a Python dictionary with keys for flags and options, and a `"[]"` key for all other arguments.

+Single dash options (`-X`) and duplicate options (`-H "UserAgent: XYZ" -H "Content-type: application/json"`) are explicitly **not supported**.
+Use argparse or click if you need support for parsing these styles of argument.

 ## Examples